 So WP Mail SMTP works by changing how your WordPress site sends email.
 We reconfigure the

-wp_mail() function, help you connect to an SMTP provider, and creates an options page that lets you edit the “from name”.
+wp_mail() function, help you connect to an SMTP email service provider, and creates an options page that lets you edit the “from name”.

 And one of the greatest things about the WP Mail SMTP plugin is that the Elite plan offers a White Glove Setup service where they do all the install and the technical stuff for you.
-Plus, WP Mail SMTP in integrated with many of the most popular transactional mailers like:
+Plus, WP Mail SMTP integrates with many of the most popular transactional mailers like:

 Most of these mailers have free subscription plans that limit the number of emails you can send from WordPress per day.
 You’ll likely need to get a paid plan with a Mailer if you want to send lots of emails without limits.